Vancouver Personal Injury Attorney

 In some sexual abuse cases, the victim might seek to file a civil claim in order to obtain compensation for her injuries.
 Specifically, there is a Washington State statute that allows for actions based on childhood sexual abuse.
 In general, there is a three-year statute of limitations period for filing such a claim, but that three-year period can commence once a victim discovers that the injuries were caused by sexual abuse.

 If you have questions about filing a claim, a Vancouver personal injury lawyer can help.

 Insurance Bad Faith Claims

 The personal injury law team at our firm also helps clients with insurance bad faith claims.
 When an insurer in Washington State unfairly denies a claim, the injured party may be able to seek compensation.

 Contact a Personal Injury Attorney in Vancouver, WA Today

 Accident victims often sustain serious and debilitating injuries, such as traumatic brain injuries (TBIs), back and neck injuries, and broken bones.
 Often, severe injuries can prevent an accident victim from returning to work in addition to requiring substantial medical care.

 An experienced Vancouver personal injury lawyer can help you to seek compensation for your losses.
-Contact The Johnston Law Firm, LLC for more information about how we can assist with your personal injury case.
+Contact Johnston Law Firm, P.C. for more information about how we can assist with your personal injury case.